| Barnet: This was

 And while the music service was very small, it was responsible for a well-attended

 range of music curriculum training events for primary and secondary teachers.
+It was heartening to note that West Sussex established

 the equivalent of 3.5 new posts in order to provide PPA time, new leaders for vocal